mulle-sde/mulle-sde/README.md

 ![](dox/mulle-sde-list.png)

-List project files and their types.
+List files and dependencies/libraries known to your project.

 ```
 mulle-sde list